elm/projects/roadmap.md

   * Folks like to think languages are “general-purpose” and if the language is good, it should be good at *anything*.
 People say C++ is a general-purpose language, but it is not so nice for web apps.
 People say Python is a general purpose language, but it is not so good for operating systems.
 And you cannot just “make Python good at operating systems” by compiling it to C. More notes on “general-purpose” as a questionable concept [here](notes/on-general-purpose.md).

-I think the main thing you get from “Elm on servers” is the ability to share some libraries and to have common tooling.
-That is still pretty neat, and perhaps worthwhile.
-That said, I think there could be something very promising here, but it is a long and slow project.

-And before you try to do it yourself...
+All that said, I think there could be something very promising in this area if it is done in a very particular way.
+It is something that I have been thinking about for many years now, and I am exploring some compilation techniques that might make a project in this general area worthwhile.

 <br>